Extended hamiltonian action for arbitrary spin fields in flat and AdS spaces: Introduction

 {\bf Gauge transformations}.
-We now discuss realization of gauge symmetries in the framework of hamiltonian gauge invariant approach to massless and massive fields in flat and $AdS$ spaces.
+We now discuss realization of gauge symmetries in the framework of extended hamiltonian gauge invariant approach.
 We begin our discussion with the description of gauge transformation parameters to be used for description of gauge transformations.
 We discuss the gauge transformation parameters in turn.